 A Better Box Means No More Plastic Clamshells

 The SPC ships flat with no adhesives and is easily assembled before packing.
-There's room on top or bottom for a lable or to print your message with water soluble ink.
+There's room on top or bottom for a label or to print your message with water-soluble ink.
 The paper-based format makes the SPC TRULY 100% recyclable.
-SPCs also can be composted in a backyard compost bin - no industrial composter needed (that most cities don't have any way) - or it can used as mulch in a garden for biodegradable weed control.
+SPCs also can be composted in a backyard compost bin - no industrial composter needed (that most cities don't have anyway) - or it can used as mulch in a garden for biodegradable weed control.